From monoliths to modules: Decomposing transducers for efficient world modelling: Preliminaries

 \subsection{Interfaces}

-Agents and environments can be described operationally by how they map input sequences to output sequences.
-In probabilistic terms, a mapping of this kind is fully specified by the conditional distribution of outputs given inputs, which we call an \emph{interface}. \begin{definition} An interface $\mathcal{I}$ is a conditional input-output process characterized by the family of consistent conditional probabilities
+Agents and environments can be described functionally by how they map input sequences to output sequences.
+In probabilistic terms, a mapping of this kind is fully specified by a collection of conditional distributions of outputs given inputs, which we call an \emph{interface}. \begin{definition} An \textbf{interface} $\mathcal{I}$ is a conditional input-output process characterized by the family of consistent conditional probabilities

 where $X_t$ are inputs and $Y_t$ are outputs. \end{definition} Here, uppercase variables denote random variables and lowercase represent specific realizations.
 We use the shorthand $X_{0:t} \equiv (X_0, \ldots, X_{t-1})$ for ordered sequences of random variables, and the random variable notation $\Pr(A|B) \equiv \{ \Pr(A=a|B=b) \}_{a \in \mathcal{A},b \in \mathcal{B}}$ is used to describe all elements of a conditional probability.
 An interface specifies a semi-infinite stochastic process for every semi-infinite input string, describing a transformation from increasingly long strings of inputs $x_{0:t}$ to corresponding lengths of outputs $y_{0:t}$ --- like an information ratchet that performs stochastic operations on time series in sequence~\citep{boyd2016identifying, mandal2012work}.
 However, this temporal interpretation is only appropriate for certain subclasses that we call \textbf{\textit{causal interfaces}}, for which future inputs $\overrightarrow{X}_t \equiv X_{t:\infty}$ cannot causally influence past outputs $\overleftarrow{Y}_t \equiv Y_{0:t}$.
-Hence, causal interfaces can be interpreted as a circuit in time, as shown in \autoref{fig:Condensed_Interface}.
+Hence, causal interfaces can be interpreted as a circuit, as shown in \autoref{fig:Condensed_Interface}.

 While causal interfaces are well-suited to describe actions and agents in perception-action loops and feedback\footnote{Interfaces can also be used to describe agents and feedback, as discussed in \autoref{app:Interfaces}}, this manuscript exclusively addresses \emph{feedforward} networks of interfaces, where past outputs cannot influence future inputs.
 In this context, the condition for causality can be expressed in terms of a probabilistic relation